mununki/nextjs_blog/posts/2018-12-18-AWS-EB-Load-Balancer-redirect-to-https.md

 ## Redirect to HTTPS

-Once everything set up.
-You can access your applicatino in Elastic Beanstalk through HTTP and also HTTPS.
+Once everything sets up, You can access your application in Elastic Beanstalk through HTTP and also HTTPS.

 If you want all requests to port 80 to redirect to port 443, HTTPS, you can make ssl_redirect.config file in .ebextensions in your application root directory.